joeellis/joeellis.github.io/_posts/2017-08-17-using-circle-2-0-with-elixir.md

           - MIX_ENV=test
       - image: postgres:9.6.2-alpine
         environment:
-          - POSTGRES_USER=phoenix
+          - POSTGRES_USER=my-database-user
-          - POSTGRES_PASSWORD=phoenix
+          - POSTGRES_PASSWORD=my-database-password
           - POSTGRES_HOST=localhost
-    working_directory: ~/repo
+    working_directory: ~/app
 {% endraw %}
 {% endhighlight %}

-First we tell CircleCI that we'd like our build to run under a docker image called `joeellis/elixir-phoenix-node:1.0`.
-This is a simple docker image I created that comes with Elixir 1.4.2, Erlang 19.x, node 7.x, and `yarn` already setup and installed.
+First we tell CircleCI that we'd like our build to execute under the [`joeellis/elixir-phoenix-node:1.0` docker image](https://hub.docker.com/r/joeellis/elixir-phoenix-node/).
+This is a simple docker image I built with Elixir 1.4.2, Erlang 19.x, node 7.x, and `yarn` already installed.
+Any Docker image will do though - CircleCI even offers [pre-built Elixir images](https://circleci.com/docs/2.0/circleci-images/#elixir) if you'd rather not create your own.

-It also downloads a second docker image, `postgres:9.6.2-alpine` to setup our database and our database credentials using environment variables ([see the official docker image for more information about supported env vars and options](https://hub.docker.com/_/postgres/).
-Lastly, it sets a working directory folder called `repo` in the CircleCI user's home directory.
+The config also downloads a second docker image, [`postgres:9.6.2-alpine`](https://hub.docker.com/_/postgres/) to create a database container and with our app's database credentials ([see the official docker image for more information about supported env vars and options](https://hub.docker.com/_/postgres/).
+Lastly, it sets a working directory folder called `app` in the CircleCI user's home directory.

+Next, the build runs through a set of initial steps to checkout our git repository, and restores any caches that may already exist:

 {% highlight yaml %}
 {% raw %}
-steps:
 - checkout
 - restore_cache:
     keys:
     - v1-mix-cache-{{ .Branch }}-{{ checksum "mix.lock" }}
     - v1-mix-cache-{{ .Branch }}
     - v1-mix-cache
 - restore_cache:
     keys:
     - v1-build-cache-{{ .Branch }}
     - v1-build-cache
 - run: mix do deps.get, compile
+{% endraw %}
+{% endhighlight %}

+The cache keys here make look funny to you.
+What are they and where do they come from?
+In short, this is part of CircleCI's new caching mechanism, and before you read the rest of this article, I *highly* recommend you [read and understand their caching](https://circleci.com/docs/2.0/caching/) because you will need to understand it to create the best caching strategy for your own app.
+After reading that, read below about the `save_cache` steps first and we'll cirle back to how this `restore_cache` stuff works in a minute.

+{% highlight yaml %}
+{% raw %}
+steps:
   - save_cache:
       key: v1-mix-cache-{{ .Branch }}-{{ checksum "mix.lock" }}
       paths: "deps"